-Children with an Education, Health and Care Plan naming Hawridge and Cholesbury CE School will always be offered places.
-If there is then greater demand for admission than there are places available, the following criteria will be applied in the order set out below:
+Children with an Education, Health and Care (EHC) plan naming Hawridge & Cholesbury CE School will always be offered places.
+If there are fewer applications than places available, all children will be offered places.
+If there is greater demand for admission than there are places available, the following criteria will be applied in the order set out below:

-- i Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted (internationally adopted, previously looked after children IAPLC) (See Notes 2 and 3) - ii Children who have exceptional medical or social needs that make it essential that they attend Hawridge and Cholesbury CE School rather than any other.
+- Looked-after children and children who were previously looked after, including those children who appear to have been in state care outside England, but ceased to be so as a result of being adopted (internationally adopted, previously looked after children - IAPLC) (See Notes 2 and 3) - ii.
+Children who have exceptional medical or social needs that make it essential that they attend Hawridge & Cholesbury CE School rather than any other.
 These needs must be fully supported by written evidence from the appropriate professional person involved with the family.
-(See Note 4) - iii Children with a normal home address (See Note 5) in our catchment area (see Appendix 1 for map) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - iv Children with a normal home address in our catchment area (see Appendix 1) - v Children of staff where either: - a.
-The member of staff has been employed at the school for two or more years at the time at which the application for admission to the schools is made, and/or - b.
-The member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage.
-(See Note 7) - vi Children with a normal home address outside our catchment area and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - vii Other children
+(See Note 4) - iii.
+Children with a normal home address (See Note 5) in our catchment area (See Note 7 for map) and with a sibling (see Note 6) on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - iv.
+Children with a normal home address in the catchment area (See Note 7 for map). - v.
+Children of staff where, to comply with the regulations, the member of staff must have been employed for over two years or have been recruited to fill a vacancy for which there is a demonstrable shortage.
+(See Note 9) - vi.
+Children with a normal home address outside the catchment area (See Note 7 for map) and with a sibling on the roll of the school at the time of application or whose parent has accepted an offer of a place at the school and who is expected still to be in attendance at the time of entry to the school. - vii.
+All other children.

-Proximity of the child's home, as measured by the straight line distance (see Note 8) between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria i to vii should the need arise.
+Proximity of the child's home, as measured by the straight-line distance (see Note 8) between the home and the school with those living nearer being accorded the higher priority, will serve to differentiate between children in criteria i to vi should the need arise.
 In the event that two distance measurements are identical, the school will use random allocation to decide which child should be offered the place.
 The process will be conducted in the presence of a person independent of the school.

-Year 3 admissions
+Year 3 Admissions

-Hawridge and Cholesbury CE School has an admission number of a further two places in Year 3 making classes in Key Stage 2 a maximum of 32 each.
+Hawridge and Cholesbury CE School has an admission number of a further two places in Year 3.
 The oversubscription criteria are as above.
-Applications must be made by the January 2022 requested deadline as set out by the LA.
+Applications must be made by the January 2024 requested deadline as set out by the LA.